Music City Total Access Discount Attraction Pass

 - Free admission to the Tennessee Sports Hall of Fame

-- 10% off at Shop Music City at the Visitor Information Center
+- 10% off at the Music City Shop or Music City Marketplace

 — We have answers to the most Frequently Asked Questions. — Check this out before you buy!

 It’s an amazing, original scientific adventure!
 Travel to the outer reaches of the galaxy in the Sudekum Planetarium and Space Chase wing.
 In BodyQuest, explore the systems of the human body, and then climb the seven levels of the Adventure Tower to discover the many roles science plays in everyday life.
 Approx. length of tour: 2-2.5 hours - self guided / 30 min for Planetarium show (Planetarium Show is additional cost)

 Andrew Jackson's Hermitage: Home of the People's President

 4580 Rachel’s Lane

 Visit the home of America’s 7th President, Andrew Jackson, and encounter the era and people that shaped young America’s Future.
 Discover our nation’s history on 1,120 acres of farmland.
 Experience the past through the new, state of the art exhibit “Andrew Jackson: Born for a Storm”, museum, costumed interpreter-led mansion tours, horse-drawn wagon tours, and enchanting seasonal walking tours.
 Informative site-wide digital audio tours also available.
 Museum store on site.
 Approx. length of tour: 2-4 hours - partially-guided